 There are two ways of spreading light: to be the candle or the mirror that reflects it.
 Edith Wharton

-Closed for the Day
+Look for the light

 Grumbling…it’s a practice